rodneyknaap/ZX81_ISSUE_3/README.md

 ---------------------------------------------

-PCBs will be ordered from the factory shortly in a combined order for several projects and I will build/test the prototype and this page will be updated further.
+PCBs will be ordered from the factory shortly in a combined order for several projects.
+I will build/test the prototype and this page will be updated further.
+The CPLD project is only an initial version, possibly more functions will be added or modified.
+If so, I will share the update CPLD project here.

 Kind regards,